 It will also be useful to quantify the expected cost increase on the typical Alberta farm.
-To accomplish this we have used the following assumptions to describe a typical or average sized farm in Alberta.
-Due to the high uncertainty related to these assumptions including precipitation and weather, this should be used for example purposes only.
+To accomplish this, we have used the following assumptions to describe a typical or average sized farm in Alberta.
+Due to the high uncertainty related to these assumptions including precipitation and weather, this section should be used for example purposes only and is not predictive.

 A typical Alberta farm is approximately 1237 Acres (2016 Census of Agriculture) grows Wheat, Barley or Canola and uses an In-Bin natural gas fueled dryer.
 For this example, spring wheat is used with an average yield of 51.1 Bushels per acre (July 2018 Estimates Crop Production) resulting in 63,211 bushels.
 The amount of drying required is highly dependent on the annual local precipitation and weather conditions.
-For this example we estimated 50% of the yield required drying based on a data sampling from 2018, 2019 and 2020.
+For this example, we estimated 50% of the yield required drying based on a data sampling from 2018, 2019, 2020 and 2021.
 Therefore, for this example, our typical Alberta farm can expect to dry 31,606 bushels.
-We will use this hypothetical typical Alberta farm to estimate the impacts of increasing fuel costs and to show the costs differences from farms using natural gas, diesel and propane.
+We will use this hypothetical typical Alberta farm to estimate the impacts of increasing fuel costs and to show the cost differences from farms using natural gas, diesel and propane.
 Typical costs for electricity are included however inflation is not.
-The following table shows how fuel costs are expected to rise along with increasing carbon tax rates.
+Figure 23 shows how fuel costs are expected to rise along with increasing carbon tax rates.

-Figure 19.
+Figure 23.
 Utility cost for average Alberta farm

-04 | Continuous Dryers
+04 Continuous Dryers